 Chess master Dave (

-) is married to emergency room pediatrician Dr. Sue Kost.
-Together, they are raising Aaron, Sarah, and Eli.
+) is married to emergency room pediatrician Dr. Sue Kost, and their children are Aaron, Sarah, and Eli.

 Nat the writing-and-comics guy is married to environmental engineer Dr. Lara Gertler.
 Together they are raising Allison and Ben.

-Brie, Associate Professor of philosophy at the University of Virginia, is married to Marty Porush.
+Brie, the Commonwealth Professor of Philosophy at the University of Virginia, is married to Marty Porush.